 - A primary focus on reducing Scope 3 emissions without consideration of global demand trends could have negative consequences for global consumers of energy, energy security and the environment.
 For example, a specific company-level focus on reduction of Scope 3 emissions notwithstanding end-user demand trends could result in a reduction of domestically produced oil and gas which could contribute to a shortage of U.S.-produced energy and elevated global oil and gas prices that reduce societal access to energy.
 Additionally, if U.S. produced oil and gas is displaced by other sources of global supply, there could be negative environmental consequences.
 Oil and gas produced in the U.S. is done so at the highest environmental and regulatory standards and with relatively lower GHG intensity when compared to other sources of global production.
 One could argue that growth in U.S. oil and gas production should be encouraged given its global top decile environmental footprint and should be the preferred supply source to meet global oil and gas demand, even though such growth could potentially increase Scope 3 emissions for the U.S. sector.

 Managing Regulatory, Weather and Value Chain Risks

 Our primary strategies for managing regulatory risk are applying technologies and techniques to reduce emissions; participating in voluntary industry initiatives to reduce emissions; monitoring proposed regulatory or legislative changes; and engaging in the regulatory and legislative process at all levels of government.
-These are discussed elsewhere in this report.

 RISKS: Managing Weather-related Risks

 RISKS: Managing Value Chain Risk